jbroadway/docs/docs/2022.1/studio/how-tos/characters/how-to-use-your-meta-avatar-in-flipside-studio.md

 **Step 4.** To customize your Meta Avatar, click on the dropdown menu at the bottom of the Meta Avatar listing and choose **Avatar Editor**.
 This will open the Meta Avatar editor.

-**Step 5.** Customize your avatar in the editor as desired, then save your changes or exit without saving to return to Flipside Studio.
+**Step 5.** Customize your Meta Avatar in the editor as desired, then save your changes or exit without saving to return to Flipside Studio.

-Flipside Studio will take a moment to refresh your avatar with your latest customization options.
+Flipside Studio will take a moment to refresh your Meta Avatar with your latest customization options.

 ---